 What Foods You Need to Include in Your Diet:

 It’s important to eat healthy foods throughout pregnancy and especially during the third trimester when you are so close to giving birth.
+According to Marlynn Wei M.D., J.D.
+“Food is important, not just for our physical health but also for our mind.”
 Here’s a list of foods and vitamins that are vital to have during the third trimester of pregnancy:

 With your body changing rapidly, you need enough protein to get you through these changes.
 Including more proteins can also decrease the chances of diabetes.
 Here are some foods that are rich in protein: fish, meat, beans, dairy products, and eggs.